 He pleaded not guilty, but the powers that be disagreed.
 In 2007, he was given two years in jail.

-According to the SEC, he created and pulled the strings behind a massive insider trader ring including 29 individuals and entities, ranging from corporate insiders to hedge fund advisers to Goldman Sachs board members to other Wall Streeters.
+According to the SEC, he created and pulled the strings behind a massive insider trader ring including 29 individuals and entities.
+The insiders ranged from corporate insiders to hedge-fund advisers to Goldman Sachs board members to other Wall Streeters.

 Legal Insider Trading